Millennium celebrations: UTC±0

-In London, attention focused around Big Ben, as well as the opening of the Millennium Dome.
-A huge fireworks display, called the "River of Fire", went along 4 miles (6 km) of the River Thames.
+In London, attention focused around Big Ben, as well as the opening of the Millennium Dome attended by Queen Elizabeth II, Prime Minister Tony Blair and his wife Cherie.
+A huge fireworks display, called the "River of Fire", went along 4 mi of the River Thames.
+Also in London, the computer generated music piece Longplayer by Jem Finer started at midnight.
+Longplayer is designed to last 1000 years without ever repeating; the tune will end on 31 December 2999.